bluesky/bluesky/doc/source/tutorial.rst

 ------------------------

 Two-way communication is possible between the generator and the RunEngine.
-For example, the 'read' command responds with its reading.
+For example, the :func:`~trigger_and_read` plan responds with its readings.
 We can use it to make an on-the-fly decision about whether to continue or stop.

 .. code-block:: python